projectcapsule/capsule/docs/content/general/proxy.md

 ## CLI flags

 - `capsule-configuration-name`: name of the `CapsuleConfiguration` resource which is containing the [Capsule configurations](/docs/general/references/#capsule-configuration) (default: `default`)
-- `capsule-user-group` (deprecated): old way to specify the user groups which request must be intercepted by the proxy
+- `capsule-user-group` (deprecated): the old way to specify the user groups whose request must be intercepted by the proxy
-- `ignored-user-group`: names of the groups which requests must be ignored and proxy-passed to the upstream server
+- `ignored-user-group`: names of the groups whose requests must be ignored and proxy-passed to the upstream server
 - `listening-port`: HTTP port the proxy listens to (default: `9001`)
 - `oidc-username-claim`: the OIDC field name used to identify the user (default: `preferred_username`), the proper value can be extracted from the Kubernetes API Server flags
-- `enable-ssl`: enable the bind on HTTPS for secure communication, allowing client-based certificate, also knows as mutual TLS (default: `true`)
+- `enable-ssl`: enable the bind on HTTPS for secure communication, allowing client-based certificate, also known as mutual TLS (default: `true`)
 - `ssl-cert-path`: path to the TLS certificate, then TLS mode is enabled (default: `/opt/capsule-proxy/tls.crt`)
 - `ssl-key-path`: path to the TLS certificate key, when TLS mode is enabled (default: `/opt/capsule-proxy/tls.key`)
 - `rolebindings-resync-period`: resync period for RoleBinding resources reflector, lower values can help if you're facing [flaky etcd connection](https://github.com/clastix/capsule-proxy/issues/174) (default: `10h`)

 ## User Authentication

 The `capsule-proxy` intercepts all the requests from the `kubectl` client directed to the APIs Server.
-Users using a TLS client based authentication with certificate and key are able to talks with APIs Server since it is able to forward client certificates to the Kubernetes APIs server.
+Users using a TLS client-based authentication with a certificate and key can talk with the API Server since it can forward client certificates to the Kubernetes APIs server.

 It is possible to protect the `capsule-proxy` using a certificate provided by Let's Encrypt.
-Keep in mind that, in this way, the TLS termination will be executed by the Ingress Controller, meaning that the authentication based on client certificate will be withdrawn and not reversed to the upstream.
+Keep in mind that, in this way, the TLS termination will be executed by the Ingress Controller, meaning that the authentication based on the client certificate will be withdrawn and not reversed to the upstream.

-If your prerequisite is exposing `capsule-proxy` using an Ingress, you must rely on the token-based authentication, for example OIDC or Bearer tokens.
+If your prerequisite is exposing `capsule-proxy` using an Ingress, you must rely on the token-based authentication, for example, OIDC or Bearer tokens.
 Users providing tokens are always able to reach the APIs Server.

 ## Kubernetes dashboards integration